isomerpages/pmo-nccs/_singapores-climate-action/2c-power-generation.md

 **Decreasing Our Fuel Oil Usage**

 Our electricity is produced by the combustion of natural gas that is piped from Malaysia and Indonesia.
-We have diversified our supply of natural gas with the development of a liquefied natural gas (LNG) terminal on Jurong Island.
+We have diversified our supply of natural gas with the opening of a liquefied natural gas (LNG) terminal on Jurong Island.
 There are further plans to build a second LNG terminal to support new industrial sites and power plants.
 This will not only provide critical mass for enhanced energy security, but it will also enable Singapore to be a hub for LNG-related businesses.

 ![Decreasing Our Fuel Oil Usage](/images/decreasing-our-fuel-oil-usage.jpg "Decreasing Our Fuel Oil Usage")